keithkjackson/autoshiftv2/README.md

 ## Architecture

 AutoShiftv2 is built on Red Hat Advanced Cluster Management for Kubernetes (RHACM) and OpenShift GitOps working in concert.

-RHACM provides visibility into OpenShift and Kubernetes clusters from a single pane of glass.
-RHACM provides built-in governance, cluster lifecycle management, application lifecycle management, and observability feature
+RHACM provides visibility into OpenShift and Kubernetes clusters from a single pane of glass, with built-in governance, cluster lifecycle management, application lifecycle management, and observability features.
 OpenShift GitOps provides declarative GitOps for multicluster continuous delivery.

-The hub cluster is the main cluster with RHACM with its core components installed on it, and is also hosting our OpenShift GitOps instance that we are using to declaratively manage RHACM.
+The hub cluster is the main cluster with RHACM and its core components installed on it, and is also hosting the OpenShift GitOps instance that declaratively manages RHACM.

 ### Hub Architecture
 ![alt text](images/AutoShiftv2-Hub.jpg)